Langston Boulevard Multimodal Intersections Study - Areas 2 and 3

 The Plan established the Langston Boulevard corridor as one of the County's key planning corridors and set the path for transforming the "predominantly car-oriented, strip commercial and residential, 4.5-mile-long corridor into a green, mixed-use main street that provides safe and multimodal access and is rooted in environmental resiliency, economic sustainability, and equity."

-The purpose of this study is to translate the transportation recommendations of the Langston Boulevard Area Plan into discrete projects to consider for inclusion in future Capital Improvement Program processes.
-These project proposals will deliver on the adopted recommendations of the Plan for Areas 2 and 3.
+The purpose of this study is to translate the transportation recommendations of the Langston Boulevard Area Plan into discrete improvements that can be constructed via future County projects, future redevelopment, or a combination of the two.
+These proposed improvements will help to deliver the adopted recommendations of the Plan for Areas 2 and 3.

 Study Area & Intersections